oist/NEXTNetR/README.md

 ## Creating, querying and running simulations

+### Creating simulations using the NextReaction algorithm

-Given a contact network *graph*, transmission time distribution *psi* and reset time distribution *rho*, a simulation using a specific algorithm is created with
+Given a contact network *graph*, transmission time distribution *psi* and reset time distribution *rho*, a simulation using the NextReaction algorithm is created with

     nextreaction_simulation(graph, psi, rho = NULL, options = list())

 The *options* parameter must be a named list specified the option names and their values.
-Currently, the only supported option is *shuffle_neighbours*, which can be set to either *TRUE* in which case the order of a node's neighbours is shuffled upon infection of the node, or *FALSE* in which case contacts are infected in the order in which they are reported by the specified network.
+The supported options are:

+*shuffle_neighbours*
+: Shuffle neighbour order  upon infection of the node

+### Creating simulations using the NextReaction algorithm

+Given a contact network *graph*, transmission time distribution *psi* and reset time distribution *rho*, a simulation using the NextReaction algorithm is created with

+    nmga_simulation(graph, psi, rho = NULL, options = list())

+The *options* parameter must be a named list specified the option names and their values. he supported options are:

+*approx_threshold*
+: Threshold for infected nodes at which the approximate algorithm is used

+*max_dt*
+: Maximum timestep allowed for the approximate algorithm

+*tauprec*
+: Numerical precision used to invert the CDF in the exact algorithm

+### Querying and running simulations, obtaining results

 Before running a simulation, an initial set of infected nodes plus the times at which these become infected must be specified.